A Guide to Epcot with Kids

 The American Adventure is a 30-minute show highlighting some of the most important people and points in America's history.
 It features animatronics and multimedia elements and is led by Benjamin Franklin and Mark Twain.
 The subject matter may not hold the attention of the littlest members of your family but, with 1024 seats, it is a perfect spot to get off your feet and out of the heat or rain.

 Trivia: It took 5 years to complete this attraction.
 There are 110,000 Georgian red clay bricks in the building and the pavilion encompasses 108,555.
 While some attractions at Disney World use visual tricks to make them appear larger, this pavilion does just the opposite and is designed to look smaller than actual size so that it doesn't dwarf the other nearby pavilions.

 The Matsuriza Taiko Drummers in the Japan pavilion perform 15-minutes shows that capture the attention of many kids several days a week.
 Check your Epcot Times Guide for exact times during your visit.

 There is also a pond of Koi fish in this pavilion that seem to delight children.

 This has always been one of my children's favorite pavilions in the World Showcase.
-They seemed to enjoy wandering through the passageways and seemed to stay a little longer at the Kidcot station there.
-They've had some fun character interactions with Aladdin, Genie and Princess Jasmine.
-When they were a little older, they enjoyed trying the food and seeing the belly dancer in the Restaurant Marrakesh.
-We have a young violinist in the family so the musical group MoRockin always struck a chord with her.
+They had fun wandering through the passageways and seemed to stay a little longer at the Kidcot station there than at other pavilions.
+Another great thing about this pavilion is the fun character interactions with Aladdin, Genie and Princess Jasmine.
+When my kids were a little older, they enjoyed trying the food and seeing the belly dancer in the Restaurant Marrakesh.

 Serveur Amusant is a neat balancing act that performs several days a week in the France Pavilion.
 This act ends earlier than a lot of the live entertainment in the World Showcase so check your Epcot Times Guide to be sure you see them.